dustinpfister/blog_posts/_posts/phaser-physics-drag.md

 #### 2.6.2 - Draw Launch Lines

 This draw method draws lines that show me the current direction and angle that the ball will be launched.
+Here is use Math.cos, and Math.sin to find the x and y positions that I need to to draw the lines from the position of the canvas out a given distance, as well as the lines that will indicate launch power as well.

 ```js
 var drawLaunchLines = function (game) {